ESPRI-Mod/nctime/sources/synopsis.txt

 on several parameters (the institute, the model, the frequency, etc.).
 These different schemes lead to unnecessary overlapping files with a more complex folder reading and wasting disk space.

-.. warning:: Only complete overlaps are detected.
-For example, if a file goes from 1991 to 2010 and another goes from
-    2001 to 2020, the overlap is partial.
-If the second file goes from 2001 to 2010 so the overlap is complete and the second file can be removed without loss of information.

 .. note:: ``nctime`` is based on uncorrupted filename period dates and properly-defined times units, time calendar and
     frequency NetCDF attributes.